softwaremill/kuberenetes-fundamentals/docs/Helm.md

 1. To list all configured repositories use `helm repo list`.
 1. To show the release history use `helm history` e.g. `helm history example-application-backend`.
 1. To delete the release and preserve the its name use `helm del`.
 To clear also the release name to be able to reuse it invoke `helm del --purge`
-1. Each helm chart should be packaged before deployment using `helm package` command.
+1. Each helm chart can be packaged before deployment using `helm package` command.
+1. You can use local repo by starting http server: `helm serve` or install local charts just using the chart path.
 ### Installing and upgrading

 Installing from a local, packaged chart